-In July, PBM's legal counsel sent a letter to the LBN legal counsel (PBM had been instructed that contact should be through legal counsel only) outlining some ideas including re-design of the project site; enhancement and protection of the salmon and their waterways; and benefits of an economic and related nature.
+In July 2022, PBM's legal counsel sent a letter to the LBN legal counsel (as required by the LBN) outlining some ideas including re-design of the project site; enhancement and protection of the salmon and their waterways; and benefits of an economic and related nature.
 PBM stated being open to discussion of any additional items that are a concern for the LBN.
 Response from the LBN legal counsel gave reasons for the delay in a response from the Chief and Counsel.

-On July 21st, PBM's independent consultant, Kent Zehr sent a letter by email to the Ministers of Environment and Climate Change Strategy; Energy, Mines and Carbon Innovation; and Land, Water and Resource Stewardship and Minister Responsible for Fisheries outlining the same ideas.
+Also in July 2022, PBM's independent consultant, Kent Zehr sent a letter by email to the Ministers of Environment and Climate Change Strategy; Energy, Mines and Carbon Innovation; and Land, Water and Resource Stewardship and Minister Responsible for Fisheries outlining the proposed ideas.